Kristina01111000/Drws_site/README.md

 	- figure something out with emails or get a different membership plugin?
      - did payment work?
      	- did you get email from payment?
+     - just realized email might not have been working b/c i put in the wrong email